Tutorials¶

 we have set the scaling factor,

-described in more detail above (sec_slim_scaling_factor),
+described in more detail below (SLiM scaling factor),

-Other SLiM options¶
+Other SLiM

-The SLiM burn-in¶
+The SLiM

-Another option specific to the SLiM engine is slim_burn_in
+Another option specific to the SLiM

 :

-the amount of time before the first demographic model change that SLiM begins simulating for,
+the amount of time before the first demographic model change that SLiM

-in units of N generations, where N is the population size at the first demographic model change.
+in units of \(N\) generations, where \(N\) is the population size at the first demographic model change.

 By default, this is set to 10, which is fairly safe.